Lily Allen and Friends

-Lily Allen and Friends is a British TV talk show presented by Lily Allen.
+Lily Allen and Friends was a British TV talk show presented by Lily Allen.
 The programme was produced by Princess Productions for BBC Three.
 It was first shown on 12 February 2008.

 The audience consists entirely of Lily's online friends, who sign up via the programme's website.
 Guests include celebrities, topical guests from the online world, chart-topping bands and lesser known acts chosen by the public.
 Also each week a member of the public has a chance to record a question for either of that week's guest along with an internet celebrity and a character known only as "Mary, the foul-mouthed grandma".
 Internet correspondents posed questions for the celebrities.

 Host

 The show was hosted by Lily Allen.
 Lily Allen and Friends was Allen's first venture into television presenting.

 Format

 The show was filmed at Pinewood Studios.
-The programme features a video diary of Lily's life outside the programme and a section titled weird and wonderful, highlighting internet videos in the YouTube Hero and MySpace Band items.
+The programme features a video diary of Lily's life outside the programme and a section titled weird and wonderful, highlighting internet videos in the YouTube Hero and Myspace Band items.